Common Sleep Training Concerns

 During sleep training, there are always some tears.
 Children hate change!
 These tears are hard for us as parents and they can be unpleasant for neighbors as well.

-Communication is key, especially in the situation where you are living in close proximity to others.
-Instead of taking a wait and see approach, it can be super helpful pay a quick visit to any neighbors who share a wall with your little one.
+Communication is key, especially in a situation where you are living in close proximity to others.
+Instead of taking a wait-and-see approach, it can be super helpful to pay a quick visit to any neighbors who share a wall with your little one.
 Leave a short note explaining that you are teaching your little one to be a better sleeper and reassure them that any crying will be temporary.
 To sweeten the pot a little, consider leaving a little gift of baked goods or a bottle of wine.
-A pair of ear plugs or a portable sound machine add-on would be a nice gesture.
-A bit of a heads up can go a long way!
+A pair of earplugs or a portable sound machine add-on would be a nice gesture.
+A bit of a heads-up can go a long way!

 Consider adding a sound machine in the sibling’s room and a box fan to the hallway to help with sound masking.
-Another strategy we use is to temporarily separate children who are room sharing to give space for the other child to learn.
-We usually recommend moving the good sleeper out to preserve their sleep and decrease your stress.
+Another strategy we use is to temporarily separate children who are room-sharing to give space for the other child to learn.
+We usually recommend moving the good sleepers out to preserve their sleep and decrease their stress.
 Then we move them back in together once everyone is sleeping better.

 If the sibling is old enough, you might also show them the baby monitor and let them see how it works, then explain that if they hear the baby crying, Mommy and Daddy can hear it too and they can just roll over and go back to sleep.